BravoLT/valentines_code_competition_2016/README.md

 1. Wait for the results

 ## Winning
-In order to win the competition, your application must choose the shortest route for Santa to take in order to make all the stops specified by the input (i.e. the correct answer).
+In order to win the competition, your application must choose the shortest route for Cupid to take in order to make all the stops specified by the input (i.e. the correct answer).
 The winner will be the application that gets the correct answer (accross multiple inputs) and runs with the shortest time (mean application runtime over the inputs).

 ## Question or Problems
 If you should have questions or problems, please, email [Dustin Clifford](mailto:dustin.clifford@bravolt.com "Dustin Clifford") or [Mike Nishizawa](mailto:michael@fortitude-solutions.com "Mike Nishizawa").